(Last Updated on : 06/12/2018)

-Illustrious design and elaborate crafting makes the South Indian Jewellery different from other traditional ornaments from other parts of India.
+Illustrious designs and elaborate crafting make the South Indian Jewellery different from other traditional ornaments from other parts of India.
 The South Indian jewellery owes its influence to the temple jewellery

-Designs: The traditional floral patterns, glittering stars, swans and lotus patterns are believed to be favourites as South Indian jewellery.
+are also used for jewellery crafting.
+The traditional floral patterns, glittering stars, swans and lotus

 Various South Indian Jewelleries

 Each of the state of South Indian region has their own traditional jewelleries, which exhibit their own culture.
 The jewelleries are designed with different features and motifs.
 The jewelleries of each of the South Indian state have been discussed about:

 Jewelleries of Tamil Nadu: